I Fought the Law (TV series): Critical response

 I Fought The Law has been widely praised by critics.
 Writing in The Times, Carol Midgely gave it five stars, stating that I Fought The Law was "Unforgettable...
 Four beautifully written episodes...
 If [Sheridan Smith] doesn't win an award, it will be a travesty."
 Deborah Ross also gave it five stars in the Mail on Sunday, calling it "remarkable in every way" and praising the final scene in particular as "one of the most tender, affecting and wonderfully judged moments ever on TV".
 Many critics praised the show for bringing recognition to Ann Ming's achievements; writing in the Radio Times, Jon O'Brien said "Ann might already have an MBE to her name, but I Fought the Law is the kind of public service broadcasting that should deservedly elevate her to the status of national hero".
 Writing in The Guardian, Mark Lawson called it "one of the standout TV dramas of this year".

+Accolades

+In September 2026, the series won in the New Drama category at the 31st National Television Awards, with Smith nominated for Drama Performance.
+For her role, Sheridan Smith received a nomination for Leading Actress at the British Academy Television Awards, and the series was nominated for Limited Drama category.
+The series was nominated for Limited Series and Single Drama at the 2026 Royal Television Society Programme Awards.